 Temporary facilities (a facility that operates for a duration of less than 12 months at one location, e.g. construction sites, wildlife suppression operations, remote sites for wildlife monitoring) are not considered a Class 2 facility and need not register.

-Note: Refer to the Temporary and Seasonal Class 2 Facilities Document Guidance for further information.
+Note: Refer to the Temporary and Seasonal Class 2 Facilities Guidance (PDF 168K) for further information.

 - 12. Do indoor aboveground storage tanks (ASTs) need to be included on a Class 2 Facility Registration and Notification Form?

 - If they are over 1,000 gallons, yes.

 - 13. If a Class 2 facility hires a contractor for a project that requires at least one new aboveground storage tank (AST) over 1,000 gallons, does the tank need to be on a Class 2 facility registration form?

 - Yes, if the tank associated with the contractor will be at the host facility for more than 90 days the tank needs to be registered as part of the Class 2 facility.
 Either the host facility or the contractor will need to submit a Class 2 Facility Registration and Notification Form indicating the addition of an operator at the host facility, and the addition of any ASTs.
 Additionally, either the host facility or the contractor will need to notify the department when the contractor's AST(s) are removed from the site, by checking the "permanently closed" option on the notification form.

 - 14. Does a fuel truck that is exclusively used to transport fuel to and from tanks and equipment and that does not leave a Class 2 facility need to be listed on the facility's registration form?

 - No. However, if a tank truck is used in place of an aboveground storage tank, it needs to be listed on a registration form if it remains at the Class 2 facility for more than 90 consecutive days.